charles356/co2-emission-UK-US-1800-2019/README.md

 ** insect outbreaks.**

-Overall, This project was made to display the dangerous amounts of co2 emmission being spread particulally how human activity compares from a smaller country to a larger country through statistical data and visulisations.
+Overall, This project was made to display the dangerous amounts of co2 emmission being spread particulally how human activity compares a smaller country (UK) to a larger country (US) through statistical data and visulisations.

 Created by Charles Muiruri